nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/video/README.md

     tast run $HOST video.DecodeAccelSanity.*

-## Video encoder tests
+## Video encoder integration tests (`video.EncodeAccel`)

 These tests run the [video_encode_accelerator_unittest] to test encoding raw video frames.
-They are implemented directly on top of the video encoder implementations.
+They are implemented directly on top of the video encoder implementations, not using Chrome.
 Tests are available that test encoding H.264, VP8 and VP9 videos using various resolutions.

 To run all video encode tests use:

     tast run $HOST video.EncodeAccel.*

-## Video encoder performance tests
+### Video encoder performance tests (`video.EncodeAccelPerf`)

 These tests measure video encode performance by running the [video_encode_accelerator_unittest].
 They are implemented directly on top of the